tim80411/nest-todo-list/README.md

 Resources will open package mode while using @Res, @Response or @Next in the resource.
 We can use `passthrough: boolean` argument to force using standard mode.

+### Exception Filter
+Although we can completely control exceptions by implementing a custom exception filter, we may want to try using the custom HttpException first.

+For example:
+If we just want to add a timeStamp, that is no need for using custom exception filter.